Correlations at PT-symmetric quantum critical point

 The decay of $G(x)$ is analogous to that in gapped or pseudogapped systems, where correlation functions decay differently within and outside of the correlation length.
 However, in that case, an additional energy scale makes its presence felt already in the excitation spectrum, while this feature is completely missing in our non-hermitian scenario, its spectrum $\pm v|p|$ is featureless.

 Since the right and left moving fields are coupled by $\Delta$ in Eq. \eqref{hamilton}, an anomalous Green's function is also present, similarly to density waves\cite{gruner}, as

 exhibiting

 behaviour, $\gamma\approx 0.5772$ is Euler's constant\cite{gradstein}, and $F(0)=\frac{\Delta}{4\pi v}\ln\frac{\Delta\alpha e^\gamma}{2v}$.
 In a conventional gapped density wave, this correlation function decays exponentially as $\exp(-|x|\Delta/v)$.
-In contrast, a long distance power law decay is identified here due to gapless excitations.
-The correlator $\langle L^+(x)R(0)\rangle$ follows similar behaviour in spite of the fact that no $L^+R$ coupling is present in the Hamiltonian.
+In contrast, a long distance power law decay is identified here due to gapless excitations. \jav{Since $F(x)$ is directly proportional to $\Delta$ and vanishes in a hermitian Fermi gas, it can be used to reveal the presence of $\Delta$ at short distances too.} The correlator $\langle L^+(x)R(0)\rangle$ follows similar behaviour in spite of the fact that no $L^+R$ coupling is present in the Hamiltonian.
 By moving away from the critical point, the Green's function decays exponentially deep in the PT-symmetric phase with an exponent reduced by the quantum Zeno effect, while in the PT-broken regime, a power law decay $\sim x^{-3/2}$ shows up due to the second order EP.

 The ground state carries a finite current since the non-hermitian term in Eq. \eqref{hamilton} converts left to right movers.
 The particle current density\cite{nersesyan,giamarchi} $j$ is

 independent of $x$.
 At the same time, our system realizes a charge density wave as the real space density profile, $n(x)$ oscillates as